mdcatapult/aurac-web-plugin/README.md

 ### PDF Conversion

-There is a feature in Aurac that let's you put in the URL of an online PDF and convert it into HTML format which can then be NER'd.
+There is a feature in Aurac that lets you put in the URL of an online PDF and convert it into HTML format which can then be NER'd.
 However, if you attempt to use this pdf conversion while on any of the pages below it will not work:

 - `about:debugging` on Firefox settings